Historic Quaker Houses of Philadelphia

 John and Ann’s son William Bartram expanded the family’s botanical legacy through his renowned explorations and artistic documentation.
 Bartram descendants, including John Bartram Jr. and Ann Bartram Carr, further developed the nursery and introduced countless new plant species to American and European gardens.

 Ann Bartram Carr was instrumental in modernizing the nursery.
-She expanded the gardens, and opened the site to the public.
+She expanded the gardens and opened the site to the public.

 The Bartram House